cloudfoundry/bosh-agent/README.md

 You can run all the tests by running `bin/test`.

+There is a stand-alone _BOSH Agent_ integration test to test config-drive using bosh-lite.
+This can be run locally via `integration/bin/test --provider=virtualbox`.
+The vagrant provider passed in can be changed to a provider of your choosing if you so desire.

 #### Using IntelliJ with Go and the BOSH Agent

 - Install [IntelliJ 13](http://www.jetbrains.com/idea/download/index.html) (we are using 13.0.1 Build 133.331)